masterminds-kenya/social_network/checklist.md

 - [s] Post to track different "media" posts.
 - [s] Update ON DELETE for a User's posts.
 - [s] Model for capturing the limited time FB/IG stories
-- [s] Metrics for limited time FB/IG stories
+- [ ] Metrics for limited time FB/IG stories
+- [ ] Metrics for posts (media)
+  - [ ] likes
+  - [ ] shares
+  - [ ] impressions
+  - [ ] reach
+- [ ] Allow admin to categorize posts to campaigns
 - [ ] Have the ability for a single FB user to have many IG profiles on our app?
-- [ ] How do we want to organize audience data?
+- [s] How do we want to organize audience data?
 - [ ] Keep a DB table of worksheet ids?
   - [ ] Will we have multiple report views?
-- [ ] Manage incoming insight duplications
+- [s] Manage incoming insight duplications
 - [ ] Make sure incoming audience data does not overwrite historical audience data.
 - [ ] Can make a connection between a brand and a user.
   - [ ] Define a campaign for each connection.
 - [ ] Add a logical catch for existing users to re-route to data update
-- [ ] For all data collection on new users, move to external functions
+- [x] For all data collection on new users, move to external functions
 - [ ] Refactor User data collection functions to work on create and update
 - [ ] Refactor User data collection functions to work also work for Brands
+- [x] Create many function
+- [ ] Update many function
-- [ ] Can Update data for existing Influencer Users
+- [ ] Can issue new API request for recent data for existing Influencer Users
 - [ ] Refine Brand Model with constructor function for translating from FB.
 - [ ] Can update data for existing Brand accounts
 - [ ] Refine decision for fields from insights data.